Browse the complete wines index →

 Source coverage at launch

-One source at launch — Vivino — with uniform reviewer weighting (one source = no per-source weighting required).
-Professional-critic integration (Wine Advocate, Wine Spectator, Jancis Robinson, Decanter, Vinous, James Suckling, Jeb Dunnuck, CellarTracker) is on the roadmap.
-When a second source joins, the per-source weighting table below activates for the R2 aggregate.
+One source at launch — Vivino.
+Every qualifying reviewer is normalized onto their own z-scale and then counted equally: no reviewer and no source counts for more than any other.
+Professional-critic integration (Wine Advocate, Wine Spectator, Jancis Robinson, Decanter, Vinous, James Suckling, Jeb Dunnuck, CellarTracker) is on the roadmap, and when a second source joins its reviewers enter the same normalization on the same equal footing.

 | Vivino (live) | 3.24M reviewers, 14.3M reviews ingested.
 1.17M qualified for z-normalization (DB1, stddev>0); 1.37M qualified for raw-average track (DB2, review_count≥2).
 Catalog filter: ≥3 z-normalizable reviewers per wine. |